SchoolOfCode/bootcamp-pre-course/README.md

 FreeCodeCamp is a fantastic resource that makes learning HTML and CSS approachable and fun.
 Work your way through [the Responsive Web Design activities here](https://www.freecodecamp.org/learn/responsive-web-design/) - you don't need to complete the certification; the aim is to work through the interactive activities so that you have a foundation of HTML and CSS knowledge at the beginning of the course.
 If you prefer to learn via video, you can watch their [Learn HTML5 and CSS3 From Scratch video course here](https://www.youtube.com/watch?v=mU6anWqZJcc) .

 Alongside FreeCodeCamp, we'd also like you to complete Scrimba's short [Learn UI Design Fundamentals course](https://scrimba.com/learn/design) to help you learn basic design principles that help you create user interfaces with your HTML and CSS that both look good and function well.

-### First steps into JavaScript

-To continue the body analogy from above, if HTML is the skeleton giving the structure of the page and CSS is what makes it usable and beautiful, JavaScript powers the muscles that allow it to function and do useful things. 💪 However, JavaScript isn't just for the web!
-JavaScript is a flexible, multi-paradigm language that can run just about anywhere.
-In fact, according to the oft-quoted [Atwood's Law](https://blog.codinghorror.com/the-principle-of-least-power/), "Any application that can be written in JavaScript will eventually be written in JavaScript."
-Learning JavaScript will empower you to code across the tech spectrum!

-Start your JavaScript journey by watching our very own Dr. Chris Meah's [introduction to JavaScript](https://vimeo.com/showcase/8582136) to put things in context and get introduced to the fundamentals.
-Use the password **bootcamp** to access the video.
-Then get your hands on JavaScript by progressing through the free interactive lessons available in the [JavaScript CodeAcademy course](https://www.codecademy.com/learn/introduction-to-javascript).
-Again, if you prefer to learn via video, you can code along with the [FreeCodeCamp beginner JavaScript video](https://www.youtube.com/watch?v=PkZNo7MFNFg) instead.
+If you still feel like you need some extra practice, check out this [MarkSheet](https://marksheet.io/) course for another practical introduction

 ### Taking command with the command line